Manage Image Presets managing-image-presets

 Adobe Illustrator (AI), PostScript® (EPS), and PDF file formats adobe-illustrator-ai-postscript-eps-and-pdf-file-formats

 Adobe Illustrator’s file format is a variant of PDF.
-The main differences, in the context of Experience Manager Assets, is the following:
+The main differences, in the context of Experience Manager Assets, are the following:

 • Adobe Illustrator documents consist of a single page with multiple layers.
 Each layer is extracted as a PNG subasset under the main Illustrator asset.